namberino/namberino.github.io/content/posts/ransomware.md

 This key will be saved in a file named `.a_deal` because dotfiles will be hidden on Linux systems.

-After we generated the key, we want to open all the folders, read their contents, encrypt the contents, then write all of the encrypted contents back into the files.
+After we generated the key, we want to open all the files, read their contents, encrypt the contents, then write all of the encrypted contents back into the files.

 ```py
 key = Fernet.generate_key()